Prajwal7842/CP-In-CPP/README.md

 These codes are very useful during a competitive programming contest.
 All the codes that are currently available have been tested on platforms like Codeforces, Codechef, Atcoder.

+### Implementation

+I have tried to implement most of the codes using classes in C++.
+I prefer using classes in C++ because they provide a compact code and can be used as a black box during competitions.

 ### Contribution
 Contributions are welcome.
 If you see any mistake in any of the code, please create an issue explaining the mistake in the code.